kemsky/creality-k1-xy-rails-mod/README.md

 See [cad_x_axis.FCStd](/src/cad_x_axis.FCStd) for exact configuration and dimensions.

-Use rail as drilling template, first make mark using 4 mm drill bit, then drill hole using 2.5 mm drill bit, then tap M3 thread.
+First, make two holes on the left and on the right, tap M3 threads, mount MGN9 rail, align it carefully and tighten screws.
+Use rail as drilling template, first make mark using 4 mm drill bit, then drill remaining holes using 2.5 mm drill bit, then tap M3 threads.

 | Item                          | Type           | Count |
 |-------------------------------|----------------|-------|